opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

 --------------

 id
-    Open Civic Data-style id in the format ``ocd-campaignfinance-committeetype/{{uuid}}``
+    Open Civic Data-style id in the format ``ocd-campaign-finance-committee-type/{{uuid}}``

 name
     Name of the Committee Type

 jurisdiction
-    Presumably a state, but: whatever jurisdiction the Committe Type is meaningful within.
+    Presumably a state, but: whatever jurisdiction the Committee Type is meaningful within.
 This allows us to have "Candidate Committee"s in 2 different states that adhere to whatever different rules apply in those places.